connecticut-digital-services/digital-service/src/content/focus-area/focus-area-talent-modernization.md

 icon: users
 description: >-
   Transformation doesn't happen without the right skills and talent.
-We’re writing a new book on building vital skills and attracting fresh new talent.
+We’re working to revamp the way we attract, retain, and empower our workforce.(Pssst
-  (Pssst - Wanna join?)
+  - Wanna join?)
 order: 1
 ---